Why More People Should Consume the Daily Recommended Magnesium Dose?

 Related Post – 6 Ways To Keep Your Heart Healthy

 Protects Against Diabetes: Eighty percent of diabetics have been found to have low intracellular magnesium.
 Further research suggests that the risk of type-two diabetes is increased by one-third with low amounts of magnesium.
 Magnesium supplements can improve insulin activity and may actually decrease the risk of diabetes and other complications.

 Related Post – 7 Tips for Living With Type 2 Diabetes

-Pain Relief: Magnesium can actually help relieve pain by reducing a pain transmitter in the nervous system called substance P. To help avoid or relieve muscle cramps, try taking 100mg to 400mg of magnesium every day.
+Pain Relief: Magnesium can actually help relieve pain by reducing a pain transmitter in the nervous system called the substance P. To help avoid or relieve muscle cramps, try taking 100mg to 400mg of magnesium every day.
 Furthermore, extra magnesium may also prevent or relieve painful myalgias, chronic lower back pain, restless legs syndrome, erythromelalgia (a painful dilation of the skin blood vessels), and chronic fatigue syndrome.

 Promotes Safer Pregnancies: Research shows that magnesium lessons pre-eclampsia (a medical condition where hypertension arises in pregnancy) which increases the risk of spontaneous abortion and premature, low-birth weight babies.
-A British study of 10,000 women in 33 different countries confirmed that taking magnesium sulphate supplements cut the risk of pre-eclampsia in half.
+A British study of 10,000 women in 33 different countries confirmed that taking magnesium sulfate supplements cut the risk of pre-eclampsia in half.